IT Pro is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more

-Best web browsers 2023: Google Chrome vs Microsoft Edge vs Firefox
+Best web browsers 2023: Firefox vs Google Chrome vs Microsoft Edge

 What to look for in a browser

-Best browsers 2023: Chrome vs Chromium vs ChromeOS
+Understanding Chrome vs Chromium vs ChromeOS

-You’ll see “Chrome” and “Chromium” used a lot in this roundup.
-It’s not a misprint - they’re two separate browsers.
-Except they’re not.
-Let us explain.
-Chromium is a completely open-source, white-label version of Chrome, which Google released alongside its flagship browser in 2008.
-The majority of the codebase is the same, and although Google curates the project, it is siloed from Alphabet LLC.
-The Chromium logo is identical to that of Google Chrome, but rendered in blue and grey instead of Google’s usual colours, and the UI is absolutely identical - although Chromium lacks some codecs and syncing technology which is standard in the proprietary version of Chrome.
+Released alongside the flagship browser in 2008, Chromium is a totally open-source, white-lable version of Chrome.
+Most of the codebase is the same, and although Google curates the project, it is separate from parent company Alphabet LLC.
+Chromium’s logo is identical to that of Chrome, just with a blue and grey colour scheme, instead of Google’s traditional colors.
+The UI is completely identical, but Chromium does lack some codecs and syncing technology which is standard in the proprietary version of Chrome.

 Chrome is Google’s official build of Chromium and the most popular browser in the world.
 It has tighter integration with Google accounts and a number of additions “under the hood”.
-It has three ‘channels’ - Stable, Beta and Canary - with each updated to a new official build on a four-week cycle.
+It has three ‘channels’ - Stable, Beta, and Canary - with each updated to a new official build on a four-week cycle.

 All three products share the same codebase and are completely compatible with Chrome’s wide range of extensions.
 Updates to ChromeOS also run on a four-week cycle, but often arrive several days later than the standalone Chrome browser.